AlekEagle/cumulonimbus-docs/src/api/user/account.md

 # Account Management

-These are endpoints that relate to viewing or modifying the account of the user that is associated with the token.
+These are endpoints that relate to interacting with the account of the user that is associated with the token.

 ## GET /user